• A

 About the Laboratory

-The International Laboratory of Theoretical Computer Science was created in December 2015 at the HSE Faculty of Computer Science; structurally, it is a part of Big Data and Information Retrieval School.
+The International Laboratory of Theoretical Computer Science was founded in December 2015 at the HSE Faculty of Computer Science.
+Structurally, it is part of the Big Data and Information Retrieval School.

-The aim of creating the lab is to strengthen and develop the group of researchers actively working and teaching in the field of theoretical computer science at HSE, to conduct of the research by this group.
-Facilitation of the international collaboration in the field is also an important goal: the laboratory staff is working as a part of the international theoretical computer science community.
+The laboratory’s primary aim is to strengthen and develop the group of researchers actively working and teaching in theoretical computer science at HSE, and to support them in conducting cutting-edge research.
+Facilitating international collaboration is another key goal: the laboratory staff work as part of the global theoretical computer science community.

-The main task of the lab is to conduct the research in the field of theoretical computer science.
+The laboratory’s primary mission is to conduct research in theoretical computer science.

-Primarily research directions for development are the ones already represented by the Moscow school of the theoretical computer science and by the employees and guests of the laboratory:
+The laboratory’s research builds on the strengths already represented by the Moscow school of theoretical computer science and by the laboratory’s own staff and visitors.

-1. Сomputational complexity.
-This modern and fast growing sector of the computer science includes circuit complexity, communication and information complexity;
+1. Computational Complexity.
+A modern and fast-growing branch of computer science that includes circuit complexity, communication and information complexity.

-5. Сombinatorial optimization and algorithmic aspects of game theory.
-V.A.
-Gurvich, leading research fellow of the lab is a renowned expert in this area, and has an experience of successful collaboration with Moscow mathematicians.
+5. Combinatorial Optimisation and Algorithmic Game Theory.
+Vladimir Gurvich, a leading research fellow at the laboratory, is a renowned expert in this area and has a long-standing successful collaboration with Moscow mathematicians.

-Another task of the lab is to provide an environment for HSE student research projects (from undergraduate to graduate levels) in collaboration with laboratory researchers (including visiting scholars).
+The laboratory also provides an environment for student research projects at all levels (from undergraduate to graduate), carried out in collaboration with laboratory researchers and visiting scholars.

 Have you spotted a typo?